taiste/ImmutableClass.Fody/README.md

 #ImmutableClass.Fody

-##A Fody add-in that generates boilerplate code for a usable immutable class from a stub class.
+##A Fody add-in that generates boilerplate code for an immutable class from a stub class.

 ####How to use it:
 Use NuGet to add package ImmutableClass.Fody in each project where you want to use it.
 ImmutableClass depends on Fody, so it should be added too.